-- 1. Weathering of Rocks: When rocks containing phosphate minerals weather, the phosphorus cycle starts.
-Phosphate ions (PO43-) are released into the soil and water throughout time by physical and chemical weathering.
-These phosphates are then available for plant uptake. - Absorption by Plants: Phosphate ions are taken up by plants from the soil and added to their biomass.
-For plants to flourish, phosphorus is necessary, especially for the development of roots, flowers, and seeds. - 3.
-Consumption by Animals: Herbivores consume plants and assimilate the phosphorus contained in plant tissues.
-Carnivores, in turn, consume herbivores and transfer phosphorus further up the food chain. - 4.
-Decomposition: Decomposers disintegrate the corpses of dead organisms, returning phosphorus to the soil as phosphate.
-Some
+Weathering of Rocks: The phosphorus cycle begins when rocks that contain phosphate minerals weather.
+Physical and chemical weathering releases phosphate ions (PO43-) into the soil and water over time.
+Plants can then absorb these phosphates.

-- phosphorus may also be washed into water bodies through surface runoff. - 5.
+- 2. Absorption by Plants: Plants absorb phosphate ions from the soil and incorporate them into their biomass.
+Phosphorus is essential for plant growth, particularly for the formation of roots, flowers, and seeds. - 3.
+Consumption by Animals: As they eat plants, herbivores absorb the phosphorus found in plant tissues.
+Phosphorus is passed up the food chain by carnivores, which in turn eat herbivores. - 4.
+Decomposition: Dead organisms' corpses are broken down by decomposers, which releases phosphorus as phosphate back into the soil.
+Some phosphorus may also be washed into water bodies through surface runoff. - 5.
 Sedimentation: Phosphates in water bodies may settle and form sedimentary rock deposits over geological timescales.
 This delayed phosphorus cycle process can have long-term consequences storage of phosphorus in marine sediments. - 6.
 Human Impact on the Phosphorus Cycle: The phosphorus cycle has been heavily impacted by human activities, especially by the application of fertilizers based on phosphorus in farming.
 Excessive phosphorus runoff from farms can cause eutrophication and water contamination, and algal blooms in aquatic ecosystems.